-This Glossary provides detailed descriptions of all of the library routines, called "Words" in FORTH, provided in the QED-Forth firmware on the QCard, QScreen Controller, and QED Handheld.
-These products carry a firmware version number of the form V4.4x, where x is a numeric value.
+This Glossary provides detailed descriptions of all of the library routines, called "Words" in FORTH, provided in firmware on the QVGA Controller, Panel-Touch Controller, and QED-4 Board (aka QED-Flash Board).
 This Glossary contains the following:

-- $\Rightarrow$ A Categorized List of All Functions (Words) in the V4.4x Kernel; - ⇒A Description of Stack Symbols, Abbreviations and Naming Conventions; - $\Rightarrow$ A List of Words that Disable Interrupts; - ⇒ A Comparison of QED-Forth V4.4x versus Prior V4.08 Firmware; - $\Rightarrow$ A Main Glossary of the QED-Forth Library Words; - $\Rightarrow$ A Glossary of Assembler Words; and, - $\Rightarrow$ A Glossary of C Debugger Words.
+- ⇒A Categorized List of All Functions (Words) in the V4.08 Kernel; - ⇒A Description of Stack Symbols, Abbreviations and Naming Conventions; - \Rightarrow A List of Words that Disable Interrupts; - \Rightarrow A Main Glossary of the QED-Forth Library Words; - \Rightarrow A Glossary of Assembler Words; - ⇒A Glossary of C Debugger Words; and, - ⇒A Glossary of Kernel Extension Words Available in Source Form.